Phil Collins: Drumming and influence

 Modern Drummer readers voted for Collins every year between 1987 and 1991 as Pop/Mainstream Rock drummer of the year.
 In 2000, he was voted as Big Band drummer of the year.
 In 2012, he was inducted into the Hall of Fame.

+In addition to Buddy Rich and Ringo Starr, Collins cited Billy Cobham, Charlie Watts, Keith Moon, John Bonham, Chester Thompson, Tony Williams, and Steve Gadd as influences on his drumming.

 Equipment

-Collins is a left-handed drummer, and uses Gretsch drums, Noble & Cooley solid snare drums, Remo heads, Sabian cymbals and he uses his signature Promark sticks.
+A left-handed drummer, Collins used Gretsch Drums, Noble & Cooley solid snare drums, Remo heads, Sabian cymbals and his signature Promark sticks.
 Past kits he used were made by Pearl and Premier.

-Other instruments associated with Collins's sound (particularly in his post-1978 Genesis and solo career) include the Roland TR-808, Roland TR-909, the Simmons SDS-V electronic drum set, and the LinnDrum drum machines.
-Collins also used a Roland CR-78, Sequential Circuits Prophet-5 synthesizer, Fender Rhodes electric piano, and a vocoder for his voice.
-Other Korg instruments include the Wavestation, the Karma and the Trinity.
+Other instruments associated with Collins's sound (particularly in his post-1978 Genesis and solo career) include the Roland TR-808 and Roland TR-909 drum machines, the Simmons SDS-V electronic drum set, and the LinnDrum drum machine.
+Collins also used a Roland CR-78 drum machine, Sequential Circuits Prophet-5 synthesizer, the Fender Rhodes and Yamaha CP-70 electric pianos, and a vocoder for his voice on "In the Air Tonight".
+He used electronic instruments by Korg including the Wavestation, the Karma and the Trinity.